JoshKaufman/ursa/README.md

-ursa
+URSA - RSA public/private key OpenSSL bindings for Node.js
 ====

-**NOTE: This package was transfered from Medium to NodePrime on November 17, 2014.**
+> NOTE: This package was transfered from [Medium](https://github.com/Medium) to [NodePrime](https://github.com/NodePrime) on November 17, 2014.
+Pull requests are encouraged to help bring it up to date.

 --